r3v3r3seEntropy/Alex-website-2/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Antidisciplinary mathematician seeking to popularize knowledge and design systems which can facilitate a better future, as well as to analyze our existing system with the goal of finding strategies that empower working people so that they can pursue that future.
-Knowledge production needs to be broken out of academia, and modern thinkers need to be broken out of their comfort zones and niche specialties.
-I do research in all areas, putting whatever I look at under a mathematical lens.
-This can hopefully providing a unique and valuable perspective that would make me a valuable addition to any project.
+I﻿'m an antidisciplinary mathematician seeking to popularize knowledge and do what I can to bring about a better future.
+I belief this involves not only designing systems, but also finding strategies that can be acted out by regular people to bring about that future.
+While I do consider myself a capable researcher of any topic, I pride myself on my ability to take difficult material and find new ways to popularly present it, making it accessible to everyone rather than just the elites of academia.

+By calling myself antidisciplinary I am declaring my intention to reject the confining of oneself to a particular niche specialization.
+I am a mathematician, and I think as such.
+However, I intend to bring that viewpoint to any area that my interests take me, whether it be economics, sociology, cybernetics, philosophy or history, in order to pursue a holistic view of the world and provide a unique analytical perspective that perhaps couldn't be found elsewhere.

 [C﻿lick here for my resume](https://drive.google.com/file/d/1Q8EBvrYOPQAnS0-oF-izV9fKw0N9Z-rc/view?usp=sharing)